Editor: email@example.com - https://www.facebook.com/rajrathnam.vp

 Medicine - Application of a Public Health Model

-Karen J. Brasel, MD, MPH, Peter M. Layde, MD, MSc and Stephen Hargarten, MD, MPH.
-From the Departments of Surgery (KJB), Family and Community Medicine (PML), and Emergency Medicine (SH), Wisconsin Injury Research Center, Medical College of Wisconsin, Milwaukee, WI.
+Karen J. Brasel, Peter M. Layde, Stephen Hargarten, Wisconsin Injury Research Center, Medical College of Wisconsin, Milwaukee, WI.

 Bullets as bacteria